-The NCCM claims Jason MacDonald’s comments were defamatory insisting:
+The NCCM claimed Jason MacDonald’s comments were defamatory insisting:

 [they] were meant or were understood to mean that NCCM is, gives material support to, and/or is affiliated with a criminal terrorist organization.
 These words are defamatory per se… The defamatory words were stated maliciously in order to discredit and insult an organization that did nothing other than exercise its constitutional right to freedom of expression to criticize a decision made by the Prime Minister. (as cited in CTV News)

-The NCCM is drawing support from the Canadian Council of Muslim Women as its representative Farhat Rehman added “it exposes the members of NCCM and the whole Muslim community to suspicion, hatred and bigotry.” (as cited in CBC News) The NCCM is demanding a public apology and retraction from Prime Minister Harper and Jason MacDonald on pain of further legal action.
-Whether Jason MacDonald’s comments are defamatory or not is something for the courts to decide, but a look into the history of the NCCM reveals some troubling realities.
+The NCCM drew support from the Canadian Council of Muslim Women as its representative Farhat Rehman added: “it exposes the members of NCCM and the whole Muslim community to suspicion, hatred and bigotry.” (as cited in CBC News)

+The NCCM demanded a public apology and retraction from Prime Minister Harper and Jason MacDonald on pain of further legal action.
+The libel suit was settled in 2017 when Jason MacDonald retracted his statement stating “that his statement to Sun News “does not accurately reflect the activities” of the council. […] He further accepts that the council is a “civil liberties and advocacy organization” for Canadian Muslims which does important work and which “categorically condemns terrorism, violent extremism and all individuals and groups who espouse violent goals.” (as cited in Toronto Star) The libel suit is settled, but a look into the history of the NCCM reveals some troubling realities.